 The vines grow in Aeolian sand and clay derived from flint which, in turn, is sitting on a layer of limestone.

-After harvesting in small crates, the grapes undergo carbonic maceration for a period of ten days. the juice is then pressed and left on skins for one to two weeks and then is racked off to large concrete tanks.
+After harvesting in small crates, the grapes undergo carbonic maceration for a period of twelve days in 2020.
+The juice was then pressed and left on skins for one to two weeks and then is racked off to large concrete tanks.

 It is fresh, lively, full of flavour and, above all, delicious.
 Good for drinking anytime, anywhere.